List of Gold Glove Award winners at third base

-The fewest errors committed in a third baseman's winning season is five, achieved by Boggs in 1995 and Chavez in 2006.
-Two National League winners have made six errors in a season to lead that league: Mike Lowell in 2005, and Schmidt in 1986.
-Chavez' fielding percentage of .987 in 2006 leads all winners; Lowell leads the National League with his .983 mark.
+The fewest errors committed in a third baseman's winning season is zero, achieved by Isiah Kiner-Falefa in the pandemic-shortened 2020 season.
+Kiner-Falefa also leads all winners with a 1.000 fielding percentage.
+Arenado led all National League winners with three errors, also in the 2020 season, while also leading the league among winners in double plays turned with 44 in 2018.
+Ke'Bryan Hayes leads National League winners in fielding percentage with .984 in 2023.
 Robinson leads all winners with 410 assists in 1974, and made the most putouts in the American League (174 in 1966).
 The most putouts by a winner was 187, made by Santo in 1967.
 Schmidt leads the National League in assists, with 396 in 1977.
 The most double plays turned in a season was 46 by Evan Longoria in 2010.
-Arenado leads the National League with 44 in 2018.

 Ken Boyer and Clete Boyer are the only pair of brothers to have won Gold Glove Awards at third base.
 Older brother Ken won five Gold Gloves in six years with the Cardinals (1958–1961, 1963), and Clete won in 1969 with the Atlanta Braves.